-We sell tatakinomi chisels such as oiirenomi, mukomachinomi (mortise chisels), or atsunomi all designed to be motivated by the most efficient method available, namely a steel hammer swung by human hand and arm.
-I won’t debate the pros/cons of steel hammers versus wooden mallets versus plastic mallets versus brass hammers versus unobtanium-platinum alloy hammers in this post because the physics are as obvious as a lemur in a lingerie shop (they’re a bit hairy, they jump and climb all over the displays and the bra straps all slip off their shoulders, but not in a seductive manner!) beyond noting that a hardened steel hammer imparts more energy to a chisel in a more easily focused and controllable manner than any other type of beater considering the economics of both initial cost and repair/replacement cost.
+We sell tatakinomi chisels such as oiirenomi, hantataki chisels, mukomachinomi (mortise chisels), or atsunomi all designed to be motivated by the most efficient method available, namely a steel hammer swung by human hand and arm.
+I won’t debate the pros/cons of steel hammers versus wooden mallets versus plastic mallets versus brass hammers in this post because the physics are as obvious as a lemur in a lingerie shop (they’re a bit hairy, they jump and climb all over the displays and bra straps are forever slipping off their skinny shoulders, but not in a seductive manner!) beyond noting that a hardened steel hammer imparts more energy to a chisel in a more easily focused and controllable manner than any other type of beater.
 Some may disagree; A mind is a terrible thing to taste.

-The advantages of the steel hammer are quite obvious, even without doing energy calculations, but are there any disadvantages?
+The advantages of using a steel hammer to motivate chisels are quite obvious, even without doing energy calculations, but are there any disadvantages?
 Mochiron (Japanese for “of course”).

-Steel hammers can concentrate so much energy on a tool handle so efficiently and so quickly that they routinely destroy the handles of the sharpened screwdrivers sold as chisels nowadays in Western countries due to a faulty design detail.
-It’s this silly design flaw most modern Western chisels share that motivates many to use softer, fatter, energy wasting mallets made of wood, plastic or rawhide.
-So sad.
+Steel hammers can concentrate so much energy on a tool handle so efficiently and so quickly that they routinely destroy the handles of the sharpened screwdrivers sold as chisels nowadays in Western countries due to faulty handle design.

-Fortunately, the tataki nomi chisels we sell are professional tools designed to be struck by hardened-steel flat-faced hammers all day long and need not be coddled.
-They have tough Japanese oak handles protected by a cleverly-designed mild-steel kuchigane (coned ferrule) fitted where the handle meets the blade, and a mild-steel hoop, or crown seated at the butt end of the handle.
-When properly fitted to a dense, straight-grained Japanese oak handle, this steel furniture does a great job of protecting the handle from splitting or breaking.
+Lemurs in lacy unmentionables aside, the tataki nomi chisels we sell are professional-grade tools designed to be struck by hardened-steel flat-faced hammers all day long and need not be coddled.
+They have tough Japanese oak handles protected by a cleverly-designed mild-steel kuchigane (coned ferrule) fitted where the handle meets the blade, and a mild-steel hoop, or crown, seated at the butt end of the handle, so they will not split or break when setup and used properly.